 Why the Theme of War?

 In 1937, the Spanish republic asked Picasso to create a large composition for the Paris International Exhibition.
-This request occurred just after the most destructive event of the Spanish civil war: the bombing of the small Basque village of Guernica.
-This catastrophe was a result of Germany’s Nazis and Italy’s Fascists, who wished to show their support for Franco’s Nationalists in the face of the Republicans.
-Guernica was destroyed; hundreds had been killed or hurt, all of whom were innocent civilians.
+This request came just after the most destructive event of the Spanish civil war: the bombing of the small Basque village of Guernica.
+The commune was destroyed; hundreds had been killed or hurt, all of whom were innocent civilians.
 Picasso, who was living in Paris at the time, learnt about the ordeal through newspapers.
 Deeply moved by the testimonies he read and the photographs he saw, Guernica became his enraged cry against this absence of humanity.
 Picasso’s disdain of the war was evident, and when Nazi ambassador, Otto Abetz stood in front of the piece and asked Picasso if “it was [he] that had made this” Picasso defiantly replied “no, you did”.

 What do the Figures in the Canvas Symbolise?

-The Bull: the human-eyed bull evokes the fight between man and beast.
+The human-eyed bull evokes the fight between man and beast.
 Without a doubt, we can see the incarnation of Spanish Nationalist and Totalitarian regimes in this animal.

 Is Guernica a Surrealist work?